UNEP-IMEO-MARS/marss2l/README.md

 ## Dataset structure

 The file [`validated_images_all.csv`](https://huggingface.co/datasets/UNEP-IMEO/MARS-S2L/blob/main/validated_images_all.csv) contains the metadata of all the items in the dataset.
 Each item comprises a Sentinel-2 or Landsat image of 200x200 pixels together with its concatenated background image and the cloud mask.
-The plume mask and the methane enhancement image in ppb are also provided for positive samples.
+The methane enhancement image (ΔXCH₄) in ppb is also provided for positive samples.
+For positive samples, a vector multipolygon in WKT format is provided.
 In addition, each item includes several metadata described in the next section. (*Images metadata description*).

 The file [`validated_images_plumes.csv`](https://huggingface.co/datasets/UNEP-IMEO/MARS-S2L/blob/main/validated_images_plumes.csv) contains all validated plumes in the dataset.
 Notice that there are few images that contain more than one plume.
 The content of this file is described in the *Plumes metadata description* section.